 - how training has improved the productivity and profitability of your business

-- a brief example or story of how your business has grown as a result of training.
+- briefly tell a story of how your business has grown as a result of training.